 No, you don’t need to hire a renowned publicist or do something outrageous just to stand out.
 The real work is done during the planning process, which ensures that you pursue the right outlets with the right tactics.

 1. Give Yourself a Reason to be Covered

 As different as they are, all media outlets want the same thing: To tell compelling stories.
 This is why step one for attracting media attention is developing your small business’s story, one that is undeniably worth sharing.
-You might be planning to launch (or have recently launched) a new, interesting product that your customers love so much that they are telling everyone they know about it.
-Or, you might be involved in some sort of charity or fund raiser for the community.
+You might be planning to launch (or have recently launched) a new, exciting product that your customers love so much that they are telling everyone they know about it.
+Or, you might be involved in some sort of charity or fundraiser for the community.

 At this point in history, a topic that is on the mind of myriad small business customers is competition from online giants like Amazon.
 So, you might want to publicize a unique strategy that has allowed your business to prove the value of an in-person experience.
-Around the holidays, media outlets like to report how small business owners are planning to thwart the dominance of Ecommerce as well as how they have performed once the holidays are over.
-This could be a great opportunity to gain even more customers from a strategy you were intending to implement anyway.
+Around the holidays, media outlets like to report how small business owners are planning to thwart the dominance of eCommerce as well as how they have performed once the holidays are over.
+This could be an excellent opportunity to gain even more customers from a strategy you intended to implement anyway.